 These suppressed hormone levels may be caused by a variety of factors, from pressure wave induced TBI to exposure to various chemicals, to extreme and prolonged stress, and various nutritional deficiencies.

 Needless to say, in my view and experience, vets are not being routinely screened for hormone deficiencies – in particular testosterone – and often have to go out of the VA network to get the issue addressed.
-I have been consulting military personnel, retired and active duty over the years as to how to approach their situation, and can now directly assist in ways I could not before by my working with AMC.
-For more info on that go HERE.
-I plan to offer mil and LE discounts.
+I have been consulting military personnel, retired and active duty over the years as to how to approach their situation, and there’s a mil/LEO dedicated section of this site with more info and resources.

 In some cases, the suppressed hormones may in fact be due to TBI per above, in others, it may not be a causative factor.
 Regardless, anyone who has been diagnosed with TBI should get their hormones tested, preferably read by someone with extensive clinical experience in that area.
 In addition to properly balanced hormones, various nutrients, such as creatine, should be helpful for TBI and the NFL and Department of Defense (DOD) have been looking at creatine for that use.
 My view, there’s more than sufficient data to recommend the use of creatine now, and the safety profile of that supplement makes it a “no brainer” to use.
 No pun intended there…

 Bottom line: There are a number of other supplements in addition to creatine as well as nutritional strategies that could help.
 The testing of hormones, balancing of hormones (if medically indicated) and use of various supplements, nutrition and other meds (if indicated), will see big improvements in people with TBI, and or, suppressed/imbalanced hormones, be they vets, LE, or civilian types.